SammieBarasa77/pizza_sales/README.md

 GROUP BY pizza_name
 ORDER BY Total_Revenue DESC;
 ```

-For a thriving busing business entity, data analysis play a very vital role.
+For a thriving busing business entity, data analysis plays a very vital role.
-There are still many areas that require analysis and some of them inclde the following;
+There are still many areas that require analysis and some of them include the following;

+## 3. Advanced Sales Analysis

-Customer Demographics and Behavior
+### Customer Demographics and Behavior

-a.
-Analyze Customer Age Groups, Locations, and Preferences
+#### Age Groups and Locations
 ```sql
 -- Age Groups and Locations
 SELECT